LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 Optimizing performance
 ----------------------

-The default compiler flag settings are appropriated for the **development** but not necessarily for the **deployment** of applications.
+The default compiler flag settings are appropriate for the **development** but not necessarily for the **deployment** of applications.
 To minimize the generated code size, turn the :ref:`source_data <flag_source_data>` flag off.
 To optimize runtime performance, turn on the :ref:`optimize <flag_optimize>` flag.
-Your chosen backend Prolog compiler may also provide performance related flags; check its documentation.
+Your chosen backend Prolog compiler may also provide performance-related flags; check its documentation.

 Pay special attention to file compilation/loading order.
-Whenever possible, compile and load your files taking into account file dependencies.
+Whenever possible, compile and load your files by taking into account file dependencies.
 By default, the compiler will print a warning whenever a file references an entity that is not yet loaded.
 Solving these warnings is key for optimal performance by enabling :term:`static binding` optimizations.
 For a clear